sho373/JapaneseTextDetectionRecognitionDatasetsGenerator/README.md

 # JapaneseTextDetectionRecognitionDatasetsGenerator

-System that creates images for Japanese scene text detection and recognition projects.
+A system that creates images for Japanese scene text detection and recognition projects.

 ## Examples